tripzilch/tripzilch.github.io/skulptuur/article.md

 ## unknown bugs

-Certain configurations of reflective surfaces may obtain sentience -- make sure to keep offline.
+Certain configurations of reflective surfaces may obtain sentience -- do not engage, make sure to keep offline.

 I'm not so certain about Math itself.
-There's this axiom of choice thing that is highly suspect.
+There's this *Axiom of Choice* thing that is highly suspect.